-Task No Task Responsibility Resources Required Time Line 1 Implement detailed inspection program for Building components as per Conquest condition parameters.
-Coordinator, Asset Management In- house/External 12 months 2 Review the accuracy and currency of asset data Coordinator, Asset Management In-house 12 months 3 Develop 4 year work program for renewals for all Buildings Assets Coordinator, Asset Management/ Asset Program Officers In-house 12 months 4 The accuracy of the information provided by Council's Predictor Model and used to inform this Buildings AM Plan, depends on the accuracy of the data used to inform the model.
-It is essential that Council perform on-going quality control to validate building condition data, risk data and consumption values stored in Predictor Coordinator, Asset Management and Asset Systems Development Officer In-house 12 months 5 Financial information used to inform this Buildings AM Plan bundles the operational costs and maintenance costs together.
+Task No Task Responsibility Resources Required Time Line 1 Implement detailed inspection program for building components as per Conquest condition parameters.
+Strategic Assets Coordinator In-house / External 12 months 2 Review the accuracy and currency of asset data.
+Strategic Assets Coordinator In-house 12 months 3 Develop 4 year work program for renewals for all buildings assets.
+Strategic Assets Coordinator/ Asset Program Officers In-house 12 months 4 The accuracy of the information provided by Council's Predictor Model and used to inform this Buildings AM Plan, depends on the accuracy of the data used to inform the model.
+It is essential that Council perform on-going quality control to validate building condition data, risk data and consumption values stored in Predictor.
+Strategic Assets Coordinator and Asset Systems Development Officer In-house 12 months 5 Financial information used to inform this Buildings AM Plan bundles the operational costs and maintenance costs together.
 Splitting of these costs will allow more in-depth analysis and accurate modelling.
-Management Accountant In-house 12 months 6 Review of unit rates and asset valuations Coordinator, Asset Management In-house 12 months 7 Review of capital renewal and maintenance strategies.
+Management Accountant In-house 12 months 6 Review of unit rates and asset valuations.
+Strategic Assets Coordinator In-house 12 months 7 Review of capital renewal and maintenance strategies.
 Executive Manager, Infrastructure In-house 12 months 8 Maintain an annual review of the AM Plan incorporating an update of service level performance, financial projections, and risk.
-Manager Assets/ Coordinator, Asset Management In- house/External 12 months
+Strategic Assets Coordinator In-house / External 12 months